alfonsof/google-cloud-java-examples/gcloudstoragelistallparam/README.md

 # Google Cloud Storage List All Parameters Java example

-This folder contains a Java application example that handles Cloud Storage buckets on GCP (Google Cloud Platform).
+This folder contains a Java application example that handles Cloud Storage buckets on Google Cloud Platform (GCP).

 List all Cloud Storage buckets and the files they contain for a Google Cloud Project.